illinois-ceesd/testing/Testing/README.md

 CMake will expect the test to FAIL and automatically flips the meaning of the exit code (0=fail).

-## Adding tests to an existing suits
+## Adding tests to an existing suites

 To ADD a test into an existing directory, add your test in: